lagmoellertim/lagmoellertim/README.md

 That's what I'm doing currently:

-- 🔭 Working on Unsilence
+- 🔭 Working on Stable Incremental Face Clustering
 - 🎓 Studying Computer Science at University Osnabruck

 Feel free to look around my profile and contribute to my projects!